angusjf/angusjf/content/blog/elm-for-react-devs.md

 ---
+{
-title: "Intro to Elm for React Developers"
+  "title": "Intro to Elm for React Developers", "img_url": "/images/elm.webp",
-img_url: /images/elm.webp
-img_alt: The Elm logo
-date: "2021-10-25"
+  "img_alt": "The Elm logo",
+  "date": "2021-10-25",
-seo_description: "An introduction to the Elm functional programming language for frontend web developers familiar with React, JavaScript and TypeScript"
-summary: How Elm takes a novel approach to creating frontend applications, and what React developers can learn from it.
-Originally written for the [Theodo Blog](https://blog.theodo.com/2021/10/intro-to-elm-for-react-devs/), published in the [React Newsletter](https://reactnewsletter.com/issues/289).
+  "seo_description": "An introduction to the Elm functional programming language for frontend web developers familiar with React, JavaScript and TypeScript", "summary": "How Elm takes a novel approach to creating frontend applications, and what React developers can learn from it.
+Originally written for the <a href='(https://blog.theodo.com/2021/10/intro-to-elm-for-react-devs/)'>Theodo Blog</a>, published in the <a href='https://reactnewsletter.com/issues/289'>React Newsletter</a>.", "tags": [
-tags: ["elm", "react", "functional", "javascript", "typescript"]
+    "elm",
+    "react",
+    "functional",
+    "javascript",
+    "typescript"
+  ],
-hidden: false
+  "hidden": false
+}
 ---

 # An Introduction to Elm for React Developers